montonio/montonio-js/README.md

 ### 1. Initialize MontonioCheckout

-First, create a container element in your HTML where the Montonio Checkout will be rendered.
-You need to decide on the appropriate place in your checkout.
+First, create a container element in your HTML where MontonioCheckout will be rendered.
+You need to decide on the appropriate place in your checkout page.

 ```html
 <div id="montonio-checkout-container"></div>